netj/3x/docs/tutorial/README.md

 ##### Output 6. `verificationTime`

-And the wall clock time that took for checking whether the output array is correctly sorted.
+And the wall clock time that it took for checking whether the output array is correctly sorted.

 ```bash
 3x define output  'verificationTime(s)'  extract  'verification time \(s\): '  '.+'  ''